hotocoo/DCB/migration-plan.md

 # Database Migration Plan

 ## Executive Summary
-This plan outlines the migration from JSON-based storage to SQLite database for the Discord bot.
-The migration will ensure data integrity, backward compatibility, and minimal downtime.
+This plan outlines the ongoing migration from JSON-based storage to SQLite database for the Ultra Discord Bot.
+The migration will ensure data integrity, backward compatibility, and minimal downtime while accommodating recent features including polls, novels, trading system, and enhanced RPG locations.

 ## Current Data Analysis